abrbhat/email_service_api/README.md

 # Problem
 Create a service that accepts the necessary information and sends emails.
 It should provide an abstraction between two different email service providers.
-If one of the services goes down, your service can quickly failover to a different provider without affecting your customers.
+If one of the services goes down, the service can quickly failover to a different provider without affecting the customers.

 # Solution
 A RESTful API built with Ruby on Rails and Postgres.
 The API interacts with various providers through a failover mechanism.
+The API has been integrated with Mandrill and Mailgun.
+Stubs have been provided for Amazon SES and Sendgrid.

 The solution focuses on the *Back-end Track*.